justin-calleja/Gut-wiki/Install.md

 1. Click the 2nd "Install" button that appears when the download finishes.
 It will be in a little dialog at the bottom of the AssetLib window.
 1. Click the 3rd "Install" button.
 1. You did it!
-Here's a short setup tutorial provided by Rainware which might be helpful https://www.youtube.com/watch?v=vBbqlfmcAlc

 ## Setup